 For More Information

-You’ll find everything you need to teach your child to read on my FREE READING RESOURCES page which includes flashcards, videos, plus more tips and tricks.
+You’ll find everything you need to teach your child to read on my teacher’s pay teacher’s store that has flashcards, videos, posters, and more!
 If you’d like a more in depth explanation for how to teach your child to read, please check out the following blog series.

 Teach Your Child to Read Blog Series (Digging Deeper)